Power of Attorney

 An enduring power of attorney (EPA) also allows the attorney to make "personal care decisions" on the donor's behalf once he/she is no longer fully mentally capable of taking decisions themself.
 Personal care decisions may include deciding where and with whom the donor will live, who he/she should see or not see and what training or rehabilitation he/she should get.
 However, if the donor wants, he/she can specifically exclude any of these powers when setting up the power of attorney or can make the attorney's powers subject to any reasonable conditions and restrictions.

 You can appoint anyone you wish to be your attorney, including a spouse, civil partner, family member, friend, colleague, etc. The procedure for creating an enduring power of attorney is much more complex than that for creating a general power of attorney.
+You can read more about enduring power of attorney on the Courts Service website.

 Because the enduring power of attorney involves the transfer of considerable powers from you to another person, there are a number of legal safeguards to protect you from abuses.
 The procedure for executing the enduring power of attorney is complex and requires the involvement of a solicitor and a doctor.
 The enduring power can only come into effect when certain procedures have been gone through and the courts have a general supervisory role in the implementation of the power.